frictionlessdata/datapackage/source/simple-data-format.rst

 CSV Definition
 --------------

-CSV has never been formally standardized (TODO: check) and various varieties are often used.
-The following restrictions regarding CSV structure are part of this specification:
+There is an RFC for CSV (:rfc:`4180` - Common Format and MIME Type for Comma-Separated Values (CSV) Files).
+The following additional restrictions regarding CSV structure are part of this specification:

 * CSV files MUST use commas as field delimiters
 * CSV files MUST contain one and only one header row